Gazans flee wrecked homes still proud of rocket crews

 "I don't know of any country in the world that would go through the efforts we have to spare civilian casualties," Avital Leibovitch, Israeli army spokeswoman, told Reuters.

-Some Gazans are reluctant to abandon homes in known rocket launch areas, like al-Sawafir, who says he received no Israeli warning before the attacks on his neighbourhood.
+Some Gazans are reluctant to abandon homes in known rocket launch areas, like al-Sawafir, who says he received no Israeli warning before the attacks on his neighborhood.

 "If they support the fact that there are launch sites next to their home, they have to accept the fact that there will be an attack.
 Israel is not responsible for the lives of people in Gaza.
 Hamas is the one putting them in this position," said Leibovitch.